The Cost of Inflation: Introduction

-\paragraph{Cross-price variation and price stickiness.} A central message of the paper is that, once price adjustment is embedded in a production network, micro moments on price changes need not be informative about cross-sectional misalignment in relative prices.
-Posted prices are mixtures of market-clearing ``vintages,'' so stickiness introduces a \emph{timing} margin in addition to the usual \emph{network-position} margin.
+This interaction has a direct bearing on what micro-price moments can reveal about cross-sectional misalignment in relative prices.
+Once price adjustment is embedded in a production network, posted prices are mixtures of market-clearing ``vintages,'' so stickiness introduces a timing margin in addition to the usual network-position margin.
 Early in the adjustment path, vintage averaging can smooth network-driven dispersion in market-clearing relative prices; in the post-convergence region, however, heterogeneous reset hazards generate a persistent timing wedge, because firms with different network exposure systematically load on different nominal vintages and therefore ``live in different nominal years.''
-This interaction is quantitatively strongest in unbalanced production networks---sparse, disassortative, heavy-tailed networks---where propagation makes market-clearing relative prices highly heterogeneous across firms.
-The mechanism helps reconcile two findings in the micro-data literature that are often viewed as in tension: \citet{NakamuraSteinsson2014AER} and \citet{BaglanYazganYilmazkuday2016JOE} document episodes in which the cross-sectional \emph{average} size of price changes is essentially uncorrelated with aggregate inflation, yet relative-price dispersion remains elevated.
-In our model, price change magnitudes can be weakly related to inflation even as dispersion remains high, because dispersion is pinned down by heterogeneous propagation and exposure-driven timing heterogeneity rather than by a tight link between inflation and the cross-sectional distribution of price-change sizes.
+The interaction is quantitatively strongest in unbalanced production networks --- sparse, disassortative, and heavy-tailed --- where propagation makes market-clearing relative prices highly heterogeneous across firms.
+The mechanism also helps reconcile two findings in the micro-data literature that are often viewed as in tension: \citet{NakamuraSteinsson2014AER} and \citet{BaglanYazganYilmazkuday2016JOE} document episodes in which the cross-sectional average size of price changes is essentially uncorrelated with aggregate inflation, yet relative-price dispersion remains elevated.
+In our model, price-change magnitudes can be weakly related to inflation even as dispersion remains high, because dispersion is pinned down by heterogeneous propagation and exposure-driven timing heterogeneity rather than by a tight link between inflation and the cross-sectional distribution of price-change sizes.